We may earn affiliate commissions for the recommended products. Learn more.

 KeePass database settings

-Unlike other password managers like NordPass, KeePass wasn’t subjected to any third-party independent audits.
+Unlike other password managers, KeePass hasn't undergone any third-party independent audits.
 However, that also isn’t really necessary because this password manager is open-source, meaning anyone can look at its source code whenever they want.
 Moreover, many developers have created plugins for this service, and they likely would have noticed issues regarding its implementation.
 Finally, as seen on the service’s Awards page, KeePass received top ratings from numerous online publications and some government institutions.

-It’s important to note that security researchers discovered a vulnerability in KeePass in May 2023.
+I'd like to note that security researchers discovered a vulnerability in KeePass in May 2023.
 It allowed attackers to get fragments of the master password using the program’s memory dump.
-However, the threat actor needed direct access to your PC and the master password had to be typed in recently.
+However, the threat actor needed direct access to your PC ,and the master password had to be typed in recently.
 The vulnerability has since been remedied with the 2.54 patch.

 How does KeePass work?

-KeePass works like any offline password manager in that you must first create a database file where the software will store all your passwords.
+KeePass doesn't work like a typical password manager.
+It's an offline tool, so you must first create a database file where the software will store all your passwords.
 This can be tricky, especially if you haven’t done this before.
 I have some experience with offline password managers because I’ve used KeePassX for my personal needs.
 So, I had no trouble setting up KeePass, which is very similar.
 Below are the steps for getting started with KeePass on Windows:

 1. Open the KeePass application

 4. Configure your database’s settings, such as the file encryption algorithm and key derivation function.
-I left everything as default because it seemed secure enough for me KeePass database settings
+I left everything as in default settings because it seemed secure enough for me

 And that’s it.
 You can create new password entries in your database using the Add Entry button in the top-left corner.
 The creation process is straightforward and requires little effort, unless you want to customize various additional details.
 For example, you can choose an icon that will display next to the entry in the database.
-Alternatively, you can set an expiration date for the password.
+Alternatively, you can set a password expiration date.
 Also, don’t forget to click the Save button to ensure your new entries are saved in the database.

 KeePass add new entry